oegedijk/explainerdashboard/README.md

 ExplainerDashboard(ClassifierExplainer(RandomForestClassifier().fit(X_train, y_train), X_test, y_test)).run()
 ```

-Below a multi-line example, adding a few extra paramaters.
+Below a multi-line example, adding a few extra parameters.
 You can group onehot encoded categorical variables together using the `cats`
 parameter.
 You can either pass a dict specifying a list of onehot cols per
 categorical feature, or if you encode using e.g.